- Home

 Are the HEAVEN criteria reliable as a predictive tool for emergency airway management?
 A systematic review

 Background: Airway management is one of the most vital skills used by advanced airway providers.
 Anticipating a difficult airway is crucial for the risk-benefit analysis and may help providers to determine the optimal airway management approach.
 Existing difficult airway assessment tools may have limited application in emergency airway management.
 In addition, these do not incorporate physiological factors.
-More recently, Davis and Olvera proposed the HEAVEN criteria as a novel difficult airway predictive tool for emergency airway management.
-The objective of this study is to review HEAVEN as a novel airway prediction tool.
+M Read More - Top

 -